HarshaKota/marist-mscs621-harshakota/README.md

 6. Visit the **IPv4 Public IP** at port 3000 in your browser.
 *IPv4 Public IP can be found in your ***AWS EC2 Dashboard*** Running Instances*

+<h3 align="center">This application is taken from another project on github. https://github.com/watson-developer-cloud/assistant-simple</h3>